tobek/laminae/notes.md

 - endless black/white tiles (George Greaves) (NEP?)
 - Literal walled garden that exemplifies issues with metaphorical walled gardens?
     - But also walled gardens for protection from elements https://en.wikipedia.org/wiki/Walled_garden
-- Smells
+- Smells - CED bitter resin, use more!
     - sour, citrus, bitter, pine, vanilla, ash, resin
-- Everything is black and white - maybe CED? or NNP, CNP, LED
+- Everything is black and white - already NNP! maybe CED?
+CNP, LED
     - (except visitors and their stuff? what about their stuff left behind?)
 - Medieval illuminated manuscripts LED?
 LGC?
     - both the overaching style, and them as actual objects in the place
 - gargantuan statue(s) (https://en.wikipedia.org/wiki/Statue_of_Unity) LEP?
 - https://en.wikipedia.org/wiki/List_of_individual_trees#Mythological_and_religious
 - *used*
+    + W40k teeming Terra
     + Pageant/parade/procession (https://en.wikipedia.org/wiki/Procession#Procession_elements)
     + a beautiful metropolis whose divine destruction was averted just moments too late, and is now left frozen in a state of apocalypse, massive eldritch beams coming from the sky, geysers of rubble hovering, etc.
     + Storms